AdminYF/AccusoftServices-OCR-NodeJS-Sample/README.md

 # nodejs ocr example code
-The following is sample code for scanning documents or images for text within JPG, TIF, PNG, or BMP formats using node.js in conjunction with the Accusoft Cloud Services API.
+The following is sample code for scanning documents or images for text within JPG, TIF, PNG, or BMP formats using node.js in conjunction with the Accusoft Services API.
 It returns the extracted content into either a searchable PDF or text file.
 ###Overview
-Build OCR capabilities to your web application quickly using the Accusoft Cloud Services OCR API.
+Build OCR capabilities to your web application quickly using the Accusoft Services OCR API.
 Support for scanning documents and images for text within JPG, TIF, PNG, or BMP formats.
-If you are ready to build OCR into your own application then take a moment to learn more about the [Accusoft Cloud Services OCR API here](https://www.accusoft.com/products/accusoft-cloud-services/overview/).
+If you are ready to build OCR into your own application then take a moment to learn more about the [Accusoft Services OCR API here](https://www.accusoft.com/products/accusoft-cloud-services/overview/).
 ###Installation
 Download the package and type